prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 - Scalability and Flexibility: Enhance support for dynamic bucket names, evolving schemas (e.g. missing or extra columns), and a wider variety of file formats.
 - Security and Compliance: Add encryption for personal user data and improve logging with structured JSON output.

+## Business Context
+The primary business goal is to:
+- Track customer spending behavior and generate insights
+- Identify and incentivize top-performing sales personnel
+- Enable daily/monthly reporting on sales performance
+- Create a foundation for targeted customer promotions based on spending patterns

 ## Setup and Requirements